konswells1/konswells1.github.io/_members/McDonnell_Pádraic.md

 linkedin: pádraicmcdonnellbioscientist
 scholar:
 github:
-description: "Padraic used molecular and bioinformatical approaches to study the diversity of haemosporidian parasites of wild birds and domestic chicken in Borneo.
-His work is supervised by Dr Tamsyn Uren Webster and Dr Konstans Wells."
+description: "Pádraic graduated from Swansea Unniversity with a degree in Biosciences.
+As an undergraduate, he worked on marine algae and invertebrate diversity, where he developed a strong interest in using molecular tools for species identification and the efficient characterization of biological diversity.
+For his MRes project, he uses molecular and bioinformatical approaches to study the diversity of haemosporidian parasites ('avian malaria') of wild birds and domestic chicken in Borneo.
+His work is supervised by [Dr Tamsyn Uren Webster](https://www.swansea.ac.uk/staff/t.m.urenwebster/) and Dr Konstans Wells."
 ---